liweinan/liweinan.github.io/_posts/2017-03-15-core-classes-to-implement-resteasy-container.md

 ![ResteasyProviderFactory.registration.png]({{ site.url }}/assets/ResteasyProviderFactory.registration.png)

-After the `ResteasyDeployment.start()` has been done, the provider factory and the registry has been provided to use for processing requests.
+After the `ResteasyDeployment.start()` is done, the provider factory and the registry is prepared to use for processing requests.
 Now let's check the dispatchers.